growdigital/forestgarden.wales/content/_index.md

 A newly established forest garden in beautiful Ceredigion, near Newcastle Emlyn in West Wales, bordering Pembrokeshire and Carmarthenshire.

-{{< figure src="/img/northface.jpg" alt="Photo of hedge, oak tree, polytunnel and freshly scythed grass path" caption="North boundary mixed windbreak hedge and grass path" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1542708802/quince-blossom_t7ciyy.jpg" alt="Photo of quince blossom in late evening sun" caption="Cydonia oblonga (Quince) in blossom in the forest garden" >}}

 We have a well-developed 1 acre site with wildlife pond, polytunnel & propagation beds, a 0.5 acre coppice and a 1 acre “greenfield site” which will be the new OFG!
 (Ornamental Forest Garden!).